-Note: This bibliography is under construction and contains only literature that can be downloaded for free.
+Note: This bibliography is incomplete: it contains mainly literature that can be downloaded for free.

 Alphonsine treatises (written for King Alfons X of Castilia, ca. 1250 CE): manuscript of the Libros del Saber de Astronomia at the Library of the Universidad Complutense in Madrid is available online, p.
 157 is approximately the beginning of the part on the Universal Astrolabe.